bavc/signalserver/README.md

 # For Developers

 Congratulations for reading this far.
-So you want to customize or change SignalServer or contribute.
-Great.
-Here is what you need to know.
+So you want to customize or change SignalServer or contribute, here is what you need to know.

 ## Pre-Requisite

-- Be able to install Docker and can follow the basic command and have a basic understanding of what Docker is and be able to do basic system adminining.
+- Be able to install Docker, have a basic understanding of what Docker is, and be able to do basic system administration.

-If you have no idea what docker is, please go over some of the tutorial. (video or web)
+If you have no idea what Docker is, please review before proceeding.

 ## Docker Video Tutorial

 https://www.youtube.com/watch?v=bV5vbNK3Uhw&list=PLkA60AVN3hh_6cAz8TUGtkYbJSL2bdZ4h

-Also, please go over this docker compose tutorial for wordpress and please actulally do deploy for wordpress site by yourself.
-This project depends on docker compose.
+Also, please go over this `docker compose` tutorial for Wordpress (and please actually do deploy the Wordpress site by yourself).
+This project depends on `docker compose`.
 So it is good to have a basic understanding.

 Welcome back.
-Assume you watched at least some of the tutorials and followed along the all the basics and you also deployed wordpress site.
+Assume you watched at least some of the tutorials and followed along the all the basics and you also deployed a Wordpress site.
 So now you know, how you deploy web application by single bash file.
 I hope you enjoyed your docker journey so far.

 So let me explain SignalServer's architecture overall.
 There are roughly three components of this system.
 Froendend, backend, and queue system.
 I will list these below but they are all put together by docker and docker compose.
 So you don't have to do any configuration for each of the application.